processone/docs.ejabberd.im/content/tutorials/mysql.md

   ...
 ~~~

-However, if you want to use MySQL for all modules that support MySQL
+However, if you want to use MySQL for all modules that support MySQL,
-as db_type, you can simply use global option `default_db: sql`:
+you can simply use global option `default_db: sql`:

 ~~~ yaml
 default_db: sql